navneetraju/ViStA-Benchmark/README.md

 8. MongoDB - Storage of analytics results (or path of encoded HLS files)
 9. Redis - Caching mechanism

+## Prerequistes

+Kubernetes single node cluster with Linkerd service mesh and prometheus service running.

+#### Note: This project only supports Kubernetes *single node* cluster.

 ### Setup instructions:

-This project only supports Kubernetes *single node* cluster.

 Linkerd and Prometheus:
 - The current implementation uses a [Linkerd](https://linkerd.io/) service mesh for reliability, observaility and for ease of request tracing.